dragorhast/server/docs/source/style.rst

 Style Guide
 ===========

-The code should conform to PEP8_, which is the official python style guide.
+The code should conform to PEP8_, the official python style guide.
 There is a linter that will report on errors in the style, which will improve conformity.
 To access it, run the following command:

 >>> pylint server